ezenwaifeanyi/webcontent/README.md

 A single page web scraping
 casted to a list
 list converted to a dataframe
-dataframe is saved in an excel file
+dataframe converted to an excel file